ShanaFoster/configure-ad/README.md

 <img src="https://i.imgur.com/ml2oj5F.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-"The above image shows the Domain Controller's private IP address being changed from dynamic to static.
+The above image shows the Domain Controller's private IP address being changed from dynamic to static.
 A static  IP address means it won't change over time.
 You can change this by navigating to the network settings on the Domain controller, then to the network interface's IP configuration.
-Select Ipconfig1, scroll to the private address setting, and change the configuration from  dynamic to static."
+Select Ipconfig1, scroll to the private address setting, and change the configuration from  dynamic to static.
 </p>
 <br />